Convergence is a blueprint for innovation

 Choreographing Orbit: Movement, surveillance, tracking & response in space

-This Convergence Series session will build on discussions during the Defence Against The Dark Arts in Space event in 2021, with a focus on surveillance, tracking and response of space objects including assets and space debris – and the implications for both civil and defence sectors.
+This Convergence Series session built on discussions from the Defence Against The Dark Arts in Space event in 2021, with a focus on surveillance, tracking and response of space objects including assets and space debris – and the implications for both civil and defence sectors.
 Norms, law, policy, deterrence, and technology development are just some of the many emergent issues that require consideration for the space domain.
-This event will be presented in partnership with the South Australian Space Industry Centre.
+This event was presented in partnership with the South Australian Space Industry Centre.
 Convergence Series events are held in an casual atmosphere and designed to spark transdisciplinary conversations and collaborations.
-Refreshments [...]
+Refreshments are available [...]

 ‘Off the Grid’: Design and operation of sustainable self-contained bases for military and civil applications